Understanding Bluetooth audio codecs is one of the key milestones in the pursuit of excellent wireless audio quality.

 - Distance between the transmitter and receiver: The further the two devices are away from each other, the less stable the connection will be.
 This decreases the speed of transmission, thus resulting in stuttering audio.
 Keep the distance as close as possible.

 - The number of blockages between the transmitter and receiver: Bluetooth can travel through the walls.
 But take note that once the signal pass through walls, the signal strength is attenuated and the range decreases.
 It doesn’t need to have line-of-sight between two devices but as least keep them within the same room.
+Having a lot of blockages may result in the issue where Bluetooth headphones are connected but has no sound.

 - Electrical interference by other devices: As Bluetooth signals are electromagnetic waves, they can be affected by other interfering electromagnetic wave-emitting devices such as radio, mobile phones, etc.